hopesgit/MetroidEchoesAP/README.md

 ### What does another world's item look line in Metroid Prime 2 - Echoes?

-Metroid serie items will be based on the corresponding model from Metroid Prime 2 - Echoes when available for now on.
+Metroid serie items will be based on the corresponding model from Metroid Prime 2 - Echoes when available for now.
 This might change in the future.

 Multiworld items are not defined yet though.